gatech-epic-power/epically-powerful/docs/source/pages/part_picker.md

 - XT30 connectors

 ### *Choice 2: CyberGear MicroMotor*
-The Cybergear Micromotor is a single actuator that is unique due to it's low weight and relative affordability.
+The CyberGear Micromotor is a single actuator that is unique due to its low weight and relative affordability.

 **Order:**
 - Actuator(s) (Can typically be found on AliExpress)